igor-feoktistov/terraform-provider-flexbot/examples/rancher-workload-cluster-flexbot/README.md

-# Flexbot to build and manage Rancher Custom Cluster
+# Flexbot to build and manage Rancher Downstream Custom Cluster

-This example demonstrates how to use `flexbot` and `rancher/rancher2` Terraform providers to build and manage Rancher Custom Cluster with bare-metal nodes on FlexPOD
+This example demonstrates how to use `flexbot` and `rancher/rancher2` Terraform providers to build and manage Rancher Downstream Custom Cluster with bare-metal nodes on FlexPOD

 See [crypt](../crypt) example on how to generate encrypted strings for passwords and tokens.